 - Trading volume and volatility are two main determinants of the width of the bid-ask spread.

 - In a liquid market, with high trading volume (i.e., a large number of units or securities being traded), the bid-ask spread is low.

 It is used for trading and to read an order book.
 The lower the bid-ask spread, the higher the chance of a transaction between the buyer and seller.

-If the best ask rate is Rs 5,252 and best bid rate is Rs 5,250, then the bid ask spread is Rs 2.
+If the best ask rate is Rs 5,252 and the best bid rate is Rs 5,250, then the bid-ask spread is Rs 2.

 On a trading day, at any given moment, in a security’s trade order book (refer table), there will be a list of different bid rates or prices and different ask rates or prices of different bidders and sellers, respectively.

-Once a trade is done, the rates in the queue climb up the order book.
+Once a trade is made, the rates in the queue climb up the order book.